 Invert Robotics has a robot that can do the job.
 With suction cups to keep it in place, the robot can safely inspect milk tanks and other liquid containers – or airplane surfaces, for that matter.
 It sends high-res photos to the maintenance team.

 The goal, Invert Robotics told Robotics Business Review, is simple: “Our ultimate goal is for nobody to have to work in cramped spaces any longer.”
+That’s a good example of robot safety measures.

 In France, a Stanford robot mermaid has been exploring sunken treasure ships.
 This is a job that people want to do, but it’s very dangerous.
 The robot, known as OceanOne, has some special features that make it a good choice for sunken treasure.